You're almost there. Log in if you're a member or join now to connect to Facebook.

 Download it now >>

-5. You could save on braces The longer you breastfeed, the lower the liklihood that baby will suffer from malocclusion -- aka a fancy word for misalignment of the teeth and dental arches.
+5. You could save on braces.
+The longer you breastfeed, the lower the likelihood that baby will suffer from malocclusion -- a fancy word for misalignment of the teeth and dental arches.
+A study from Brazil suggests that breastfeeding for more than nine months is the most effective way to prevent malocclusion.

-9. Oh, and it'll save you a ton of cash, too Believe it or not, formula supplies for just six months can cost upwards of $1,000.
+9. Oh, and it'll save you a ton of cash too.
+Believe it or not, formula and supplies for just six months can cost upwards of $1,500.
+While double electric breast pumps can be pricey -- some go for more than $200 -- many insurance plans will cover them.

 Find baby registries (at top retailers!) and websites with one easy search.